amazon-science/avgen-eval-toolkit/README.md

 Simply replace the placeholder `<video_paths_ref>` with the path to the reference audio-visual content you will be using and replace the placeholder `<video_paths_eval>` with the path to the audio-viusal content you want to evaluate with FAVD.

+## AVS Benchmark Dataset

+The AVS Benchmark Dataset is designed for the development and evaluation of metrics that assess audio-visual (AV) synchronization in multimedia content.
+This benchmark focuses on human perception of AV sync errors under various distortion scenarios.

+### Data Composition

+The dataset comprises 200 videos from the AudioSet corpus, carefully selected to exclude any content with faces and to represent a range of synchrony-sensitive activities.
+Each video is subjected to nine different types of synchrony-related distortions at ten levels of intensity, resulting in 18,200 unique distorted videos.

+### Distortion Types

+Distortions applied aim to mimic real-world sync anomalies caused by factors such as network issues or encoding errors.
+These include:
+- Temporal Misalignment
+- Audio Speed Change
+- Video Speed Change
+- Fragment Shuffling
+- Intermittent Muting
+- Randomly Sized Gaps
+- AV Flickering

+Each type of distortion is crafted to either create de-synchronization (temporal noise) or present challenges in perceptual sync (static noise) without actual desynchronization.

+### Annotation Process

+The dataset avoids evaluating the quality of audio or video in isolation, focusing solely on AV sync issues.
+A pairwise comparison approach is employed, where annotators rate videos side-by-side based on synchronization quality.
+Over 60,000 pairwise ratings were collected, ensuring each video was rated at least three times for robustness.